 Go through each element of your event with a fine-toothed comb; identify what could possibly go wrong at every stage and create a backup or solution for this.
 Try to create backup plans for your backup plan!
 It never hurts to be prepared, and the larger or more complex your event is, the more straightforward your life will be if you've thought of everything beforehand.

-You may never need to use a contingency plan, but having a plan in place will reassure not only you, but your clients and stakeholders too, that the event will be able to run as planned - no matter what life throws at you.
+Having a plan in place will reassure not only you, but your clients and stakeholders too, that the event will be able to run as planned - no matter what life throws at you.
+Download our template below to get started.

-Whilst 2021 was a tricky year for many, it's important to remember the sense of community that developed within the events industry, and the resilience and adaptability of event planners that have shone through over the past 2 years.
-Whilst 2022 poses fresh challenges, let's all stay focused and use our newfound skills to inform how we plan our events for this year and beyond.
+Whilst the last few years have been difficult, it's important to remember the sense of community that developed within the events industry, and the resilience and adaptability of event planners that have come to the fore.
+While 2023 poses fresh challenges, let's all stay focused and use our newfound skills to inform how we plan our events for this year and beyond.